thinkphp/GooBing.js/README.md

 # GooBing.js

-This is a simple interface that allows us to search Google and Bing in one Go using micro-framework cuba.js.
+This is a simple interface that allows us to search Google and Bing in one Go using cuba.js.

 # License